Jockey Club

-The Jockey Club is one of the largest commercial horse racing organisation in the United Kingdom.
+The Jockey Club is one of the largest commercial horse racing organisations in the United Kingdom.
 It owns 15 of Britain's famous racecourses, including Aintree, Cheltenham, Epsom Downs and both the Rowley Mile and July Course in Newmarket, amongst other horse racing assets such as the National Stud, and the property and land management company, Jockey Club Estates.
 The registered charity Racing Welfare is also a company limited by guarantee with the Jockey Club being the sole member.
 As it is governed by Royal Charter, all profits it makes are reinvested back into the sport.

 Formerly the regulator for the sport ("Newmarket Rules"), the Jockey Club's responsibilities were transferred to the Horseracing Regulatory Authority (now the British Horseracing Authority) in 2006.

 History

 The Jockey Club has long been thought to have been founded in 1750 – a year recognised by the club itself in its own records.
 Some claim it was created earlier, in the 1720s, while others suggest it may have existed in the first decade of the century.
 A notice of 1729 records that "The Jockey Club, consisting of several Noblemen and Gentlemen, are to meet one Day next Week at Hackwood, the Duke of Bolton's Seat in Hampshire, to consider of the Methods for the better keeping of their respective Strings of Horses at New Market."

 It was founded as one of the most exclusive high society social clubs in the United Kingdom, sharing some of the functions of a gentleman's club such as high-level socialising.
 It was called 'The Jockey Club' in reference to the late medieval word for 'horsemen', pronounced 'yachey', and spelt 'Eachaidhe' in Gaelic.
 The club's first meetings were held at the "Star and Garter" tavern in Pall Mall, London, before later moving to Newmarket; a town known in the United Kingdom as "The Home of Racing".
 It was historically the dominant organisation in British horseracing, and it remained responsible for its day-to-day regulation until April 2006.

 It passed its first resolution in 1758, that all riders must weigh in after a race.

 In the late 19th and early 20th centuries, The Jockey Club had a clubhouse in Pall Mall, where many other gentlemen's clubs were based.
 The fact that it acquired a governing role in the sport reflected the dominant role of the aristocracy in British horse racing up to the 20th century, and the removal of this role was in part a conscious effect to move the sport away from its patrician image.
 This can be compared with the way that cricket's Marylebone Cricket Club became the governing body of cricket by default, but later surrendered most of its powers to more representative bodies.